hathach/tinyusb/readme.markdown

 ### RTOS ###

-tinyusb is designed to be OS-ware and run across RTOS vendors, thanks to its OS Abstraction Layer (OSAL).
-However, it can also run without an RTOS (OSAL will be expanded to be a state machine in this case).
-Currently the following OS can be run with tinyusb (out of the box).
+Currently the following OS are supported with tinyusb out of the box with a simple change of TUSB_CFG_OS macro.

 - **None OS**
 - **FreeRTOS**
 - **CMSIS RTX**

-## Supported Platforms ##
+### Supported MCUs ###

 The stack supports the following MCUs

-### NXP ###

   - LPC11uxx
   - LPC13uxx (12 bit ADC)